 Dr. Smith has called the Morongo Basin home since 1962.
 He attended school in Yucca Valley from kindergarten through 12th grade.
 After high school, he attended Cal Poly Pomona and graduated with honors, obtaining a Bachelor of Science degree in Animal Science.
 Culminating his academics in 1987, he graduated from the school of veterinary medicine at U.C.
 Davis as a Doctor of Veterinary Medicine.
 Compelled to serve the High Desert communities he had grown to love, Dr. Smith returned to Yucca Valley and started an equine ambulatory practice in 1990.
 Within two years, the practice developed into a small animal hospital and still maintained the quality equine service.
 Dr. Smith and his wife Shara have two sons, Camron and Taylor, and enjoy the fresh air and wide open spaces that living in Yucca Valley allows.
 Their two dogs (Mia & Oliver) and two cats (Ricky & Julius) complete the family.

 Heather's love for animals began at an early age.
 She began volunteering at Northridge Veterinary Clinic in Yucca Valley when she was just 11 years old.
 Through the years, she worked as a kennel attendant, lead receptionist, veterinary assistant, Clinic Administrator, and is now our Practice Manager.
 She has worked in both general practice and orthopedic specialty hospitals around the country.
-Heather earned her AA in General Studies in 2008, BS in Business Accounting in 2011, and MBA in 2017.
+Heather earned her BS in Business Accounting in 2011, Master's in Business Administration in 2017, and Certified Veterinary Practice Manager credentials in 2021.
 She joined our team in April 2012 and has proven to be a hardworking, dedicated individual.
 In her free time, Heather enjoys spending time with her daughters and fundraising for the Lupus Foundation of America.

 Jenny has been a California Registered Veterinary Technician since 2010.
 She has been a member of the high desert for almost her entire life.
 As a child she grew up watching her father, a game warden, rehabilitate wildlife.
 This gave her the inspiration to form a career in veterinary medicine.
 She started her career working for a veterinarian in Joshua Tree, CA who treated wildlife and exotics, as well as domestic small animals.
 While employed there, her love for working with animals grew tremendously.
 In 2000, she began working for Dr. Norm Smith and has since worked her way up to the position of lead veterinary technician.
 Jenny is dedicated to providing animals with the best care and love possible.
 She has developed an interest in animal behavior and has attended seminars to further her education and training on dealing with patients who have behavior problems.
-Jenny resides in Yucca Valley with her son Bryce, two dogs (Riley and Evie), and three cats (Kuma, Toby, and Persephone).
+Jenny resides in Yucca Valley with her son Bryce, her German Shepherd named Evie, and two cats, named Finn and Persephone.
 In her spare time, she enjoys training her dogs, gardening, cooking, baking and spending time with her family and friends.

-As one of Companion Animal Clinic's newest additions, Megan is an animal enthusiast and devoted pet owner!
-With a natural desire to nurture and heal, she has been in the animal medical related field for five years.
+Megan is an animal enthusiast and devoted pet owner.
+With a natural desire to nurture and heal, she has been in the animal medical related field for many years.
 Megan graduated from the Bel-Rea Institute of Veterinary Technology in 2008 with an Associates Degree in Applied Sciences.
-It has truly been wonderful being involved in a career field that she absolutely loves.
-She has a few pampered pets of her own: a Great Dalmatian mix named Peaches and an incredible Arabian Mare named Ari.